eclipse-archived/ceylon-lang.org/documentation/1.3/reference/repository/overrides.md

         </artifact>
     </overrides>

-Most command-line commands accept the `--overrides` argument to specify this file.
+Most `ceylon` commands accept the `--overrides` argument to specify this file.

 ### Artifact coordinates or module names